visiting brighton marina © copyright 2013

 This website is purely for information purposes to visitors of Brighton Marina and the City, no organisation is being represented, the information on this webiste is my own personal experience of the marina and city and I hold no responsibility for any event times, dates or places of interest that you may visit, please always double check with the organisations concerned for up to the minute information and changes that may happen.

-Above, short video of Brighton Marina village with its many properties, many overlooking the sea and sea wall, the undercliff walk close by for having a relaxing walk or cycle ride along this coastline all the way to Saltdean, approx 8 miles return.
+Above, short video of Brighton Marina village with its many properties, many overlooking the sea and sea wall, the undercliff walk close by for having a relaxing walk or cycle ride along this coastline all the way to Saltdean, approx 8 miles return, many surfers come here to ride the waves just outside the protective ea wall that keeps the village safe from the elements.

-The village square, with shops, pub, table tennis tables, chess, views of boats from the boardwalk, restaurants and hotel overlooking the harbour with views of the sea wall and boats moored here a holiday atmosphere
+The village square, with shops, pub, table tennis tables, chess, views of boats from the boardwalk, restaurants and hotel overlooking the harbour with views of the sea wall and boats moored here a holiday atmosphere, there are fishing trips, tours around the marina, sea fishing from the wall.

 Above, another short video of the cycle ride from the marina to the pier and Wheel of Excellence with views of the city and shoreline, the ride is mainly cycle paths all the way to Hove, some road cycling is involved, if you want to continue to Worthing all along the coast, you can, the journey being approximately 36 miles return, great practice for the London to Brighton charity bike ride, you can also go in the other direction towards Saltdean and cycle off road all the way, on route there are a couple of cafes if you want a break.